EMMC-ASBL/tripper/docs/tools/datadoc.md

 ```

 !!! note
-    The `load` subcommand is specific for datasets since it uses DCAT documentation of how to fetch the dataset.
+    The `fetch` subcommand is specific for datasets since it uses DCAT documentation of how to fetch the dataset.

-The positional `iri` argument is the IRI of the documented dataset to load.
+The positional `iri` argument is the IRI of the documented dataset to fetch.

 The `--output` option allows to write the dataset to a local file.